-The Authority's state university program bonds are rated Aa2 by Moody's and AA- by S&P Global as of June 30, 2018.
-On June 17, 2017, S&P Global lowered the Authority's credit rating from AA, mirroring its one notch lowering of the Commonwealth of Massachusetts rating from AA+ to AA.
+The Authority's state university program bonds are rated Aa2 by Moody's and AA- by S&P Global as of June 30, 2020.
 The Community College Program, Series 1 and Series 2 bonds are not rated.

 Requests for Information